 Millions of people can’t be wrong

-With 37 million views for her talk on The Power of Vulnerability, academic Brené Brown has clearly found a water cooler topic sweet spot with the public, and powerful public figures.
+With more than 37 million views for her talk on The Power of Vulnerability, academic Brené Brown has clearly found a water cooler topic sweet spot with the public, and powerful public figures.

 "Brené taught me that leadership requires admitting what you don't know instead of pretending to know everything," Melinda Gates is quoted as saying in Inc. magazine.
 "I love her message that vulnerability is the key to building trust."